Insybell/Financial_Multi_Agent_System/TEST.md

 INFO:     Uvicorn running on http://localhost:8000 (Press CTRL+C to quit)
 ```

-**✅ Success Indicator:** Should see "Financial Multi-Agent System started successfully"
+**✅ Success Indicator:** You should see "Financial Multi-Agent System started successfully"

 ---